Best Shares to Buy in 2023

-From the Trader’s Room homepage, simply select Trading Platforms on the left-side menu.
+From the Dashboard homepage, simply select Trading Platforms on the left-side menu.
 This will then give you access to download the MetaTrader 5 trading platform for PC and Mac but you can also use the Web Trader platform as well where you can trade directly from your browser.

 Simply follow your computer’s prompts to complete the download of your MetaTrader 5 share trading platform, if you want to access additional features like automated share trading from the MetaTrader Market place.

 Open up your share trading platform and follow these steps to place a trade: